Anthony’s Story – His Journey with CyberKnife

 October 19, 2023

-Although Carlos is nearing 70, he is as active as someone decades younger.
-He loves to hunt bear in Canada, catch red snapper and shark off the Florida coast, and make frequent trips to his cabin in Kentucky near Red River Gorge.
+Although Anthony is nearing 70, he is as active as someone decades younger.
+He loves to hunt big game in Canada, go deep sea fishing off the Florida coast, and make frequent trips to his cabin.

-That’s when Carlos met Dr. Peter Fried, who explained the various treatment options for prostate cancer.
-Carlos decided on the CyberKnife.
-The Urology Group is the only location in a 100-mile radius of Cincinnati that treats prostate cancer with CyberKnife.
+That’s when Anthony met Dr. Peter Fried, who explained the various treatment options for prostate cancer.
+Anthony decided on the CyberKnife.
+At the time, The Urology Group was the only location in a 100-mile radius of Cincinnati that treats prostate cancer with CyberKnife.
 Despite its name, the treatment involves no cutting.
 Instead, a robot delivers a targeted dose of radiation to the cancer over numerous visits to The Urology Group’s Norwood facility.
 One key advantage of CyberKnife is that for most men, treatments can be completed in about five visits, versus traditional radiation, which averages around 40 treatments.

-Carlos also marvels at the staff who treated him.
+Anthony also marvels at the staff who treated him.
 “The team who does the treatments; they’re phenomenal.
 They make you feel like family.
-They know about my dogs.
-I know about theirs!
 Some places make you feel like when your ten minutes are up, they want you out of there.
 But everyone at The Urology Group really cared about me.
 I have a friend who goes there, and he says the same thing.”

-Other than a PSA test every six months, prostate cancer has not interrupted Carlos’ life.
-“I have two friends who died from prostate cancer.
+Other than a PSA test every six months, prostate cancer has not interrupted Anthony’s life.
+“I have friends who died from prostate cancer.
 That’s why I’m always telling men to get their PSA checked.
 It’s just a simple blood test, but it saved my life!”

 Recent Featured Blog Posts